The Earliest Show: Development

 Cap'n Crunch had previously worked with Funny or Die and approached Schwartz with an idea for a series meant to target a young demographic.
 He pitched a parody of a morning show based around a co-host whose rejection proposal causes him to spiral.
 Schwartz also served as the series' director and recruited former Asssscat improv team member Lapkus as his co-host.
 Schwartz studied Today and Live with Kelly to get a sense of morning talk show format, camera work, and set design.
 Each episode consisted largely of improvisation.
+Schwartz said his favorite part of this series were the interviews because they got people who don’t normally improvise to try improv.
 An additional episode of over an hour of improvised bloopers was released as episode seven of the series.

 Release

 The Earliest Show premiered on Funny Or Die on October 27, 2016, and one episode was released each Tuesday thereafter.
 The episodes were also released on YouTube.
 Each episode runs for 11 to 13 minutes.
 Two additional episodes, one of bloopers and one with extended interviews, were also released.